nextflow-io/website/README.md

 Content
 ----------

-Web site content in provided either with Markdown or HTML text file in the folder `content`.
+Web site content is provided either with Markdown or HTML text file in the folder `content`.
-Each content file declared a `type` property that defined the template to be used.
+Each content file declares a `type` property that defines the template to be used.
 The following type are used :